DejanVukas/ReadTheDocsProject/DWDM/Components.rst

 - wraps the client signal in an OTN frame (electronics).
 Adds FEC to achieve distance.
 Does not change Ethernet VLANs and IP packets.
 - transmits the OTN-wrapped client on the correct wavelength

+FEC (Forward Error Correction) adds extra/redundant information to the transmission, so the receiver can computationally "recover" from errors.

+In practice, FEC works by improving the required Optical Signal to Noise Ratio (OSNR), allowing improved receiver sensitivity at levels that would otherwise be unusable.

 Muxponder (Multiplexing Transponder)
 ========================================